 Plus, when a vendor knows that one of their customers is plugged into the market as an active and intelligent participant, they will be more likely to offer you favorable terms.
 Having established your ability to manage cash flow with on-time payments, it’ll be a no-brainer.

 How To Make All This Easy

 Some of these tactics you’re probably already applying.
 Some you may be wary of.
 In reality, all are quite accessible with the right tools in place.

 Monitoring price increases is time-consuming and annoying — unless you have automation in place that runs in the background, flagging anything that it notices.

 Keeping pricing consistent across locations is traditionally a manual task far down on any busy restaurateur’s to-do list — unless you have automation in place that does it for you.

 Most important, sending payments on time is easy with bill pay automation.
 Plate IQ’s VendorPay, for example, gives you a calendar view that lets you select exactly when you want to send payments.
 All your AP team needs to do is schedule a payment.

 Plus, with digital payments like ACH and virtual cards — the latter of which earns cash back on your spend — you can even solve for the growing issue of USPS delays in your vendor payments.

-All of these tactics lead to more engaged vendors and a smoother operation for your restaurant.
+All of these tactics lead to more engaged vendors for restaurants and a smoother operation for your business.
 Your customers — and maybe the delivery guy — will thank you.